GovTechSG/govtech-free-access/implementation.md

 ## What is the impact to the subscription?

-As part of this transition, some subscription accounts may be updated according to role eligibility.
-Subscription Admins (SAs) should be aware that while not all subscriptions will be affected, some changes may be made to align with the new eligibility structure.
+As part of this transition, some subscription accounts may be updated based on role eligibility.
+Subscription Admins (SAs) should note that some subscriptions will be adjusted (down) to prevent duplicate charges.
+There will be a separate communication to convey the changes to the affected SAs.

 ?> SAs, please note that any licenses for eligible tools assigned to GovTechies will be moved from your account to a central GovTech  account.